GeoSamples/sesar-doc/_web_services/igsn_list_for_geospatial_polygon.md

 ##### Request Body

-- **lon1 lat1, lon2 lat2, lon3 lat3, lon4 lat4, lon1 lat1**: longitudes, latitudes for a polygon
+- **[lon1 lat1, lon2 lat2, lon3 lat3, lon4 lat4, lon1 lat1]**: longitudes, latitudes for a polygon.
+Please pay attention to the last coordinate which is the same as the first one to form an enclosed polygon.
 - **limit={limit}**: maximum IGSN number for each page.
 If it is not specified, it will default to 100.
 - **page_no={page_no}**: page number.
 If it is not specified, it will default to 1.
 - **hide_private={1 or 0 or none}**: default to 0.
 If 1, it will not return IGSNs whose sample metadata are not public accessible.